Mrs. David's Garden Seeds®

 David's Garden Seeds® has the following milkweed seeds for you to plant:

-The best time in Texas to plant milkweed seeds is in the fall.
+The best time in Texas to grow milkweed from seeds is in the fall.
 Milkweed seeds have to cold stratify before they will bloom.
 Plant them in October or November in warmer climates and they will bloom in spring.
 If you live in a cold climate, you will need to plant them in early spring.
 Check with your local county extension agent for the safest time to plant milkweed if you live up north.

 Grow Milkweed From Seed - 11/11-11/17/2024